 If you consider the claim unreasonable or unjust, but are not sure how to defend yourself, seek legal advice as early as possible.
 A solicitor can advise you on the merits of your case and devise a strategy for resolution.
 They can also give you an idea of the potential costs you may have to pay the other side if you lose.

 First, a legal basis for your claim needs to be established.
 If you are unsure, a solicitor can advise whether or not you have a case.
 Next, the other party must be notified in writing that you are considering opening court proceedings.
 The notification should include a deadline by which they can settle outside of court, for example, by paying back outstanding debt or negotiating a suitable settlement.
-If they fail to respond or provide a settlement, and you believe that a judgment will be made in your favour in court (see our guide on how to enforce a judgment in your favour), you may proceed with your claim.
+If they fail to respond or provide a settlement, and you believe that a judgment will be made in your favour in court, you may proceed with your claim.
 Before issuing any claim you must ensure that you have followed the appropriate pre-action protocol http://www.justice.gov.uk/courts/procedure-rules/civil/protocol

 To begin court proceedings, you must complete a claim form to be sent to an applicable court (usually your local county court) along with the details of your claim and the court fee.
 For cases of simple debt, you can start a claim online with Money Claim Online on the court services website.
 In more complex cases, it is advisable to use solicitors who can draft your claim for you and deliver it in court.
 A copy of your claim will be sent to the other party involved, who will be given the opportunity to respond.